EsupPortail/Esup-Pod/docs/4.x/Installation/mariadb_en.md

 ## Configuring Esup-Pod

-If you haven't already done so, you need to specify your database configuration in your `settings_local.py` configuration file:
+If you haven’t already done so, you need to specify your database configuration in your `settings_local.py` configuration file:

 ```sh
 (django_pod4) pod@pod:~/django_projects/podv4$ vim pod/custom/settings_local.py